grafana/loki/docs/sources/operations/zone-ingesters.md

 1. Shutdown flush the default ingesters, unregistering them from the ring, you can do this by port-forwarding each ingester pod and using the endpoint: `"http://url:PORT/ingester/shutdown?flush=true&delete_ring_tokens=true&terminate=false"`

-1. manually scale down the default ingester StatefulSet to 0 replicas, we do this via `tk apply` but you could do it via modifying the yaml
+1. manually scale down the default ingester StatefulSet to 0 replicas, we do this via `tk apply` but you could do it via modifying the yaml.

-1. merge a PR to your central config repo to keep the StatefulSet 0'd, and then remove the flux ignore
+1. merge a PR to your central config repo to keep the StatefulSet 0'd, and then remove the flux ignore.

-1. clean up any remaining temporary config from the migration, for example `multi_zone_ingester_migration_enabled: true` is no longer needed
+1. clean up any remaining temporary config from the migration, for example `multi_zone_ingester_migration_enabled: true` is no longer needed.

-1. ensure that all the old default ingester PVC/PV are removed
+1. ensure that all the old default ingester PVC/PV are removed.